Quantum state-preparation control in noisy environment via most-likely paths: Introduction

-Instead of maximizing the average fidelity, we here consider maximizing the chance to achieve the near-unit fidelity given the noisy environment.
+Instead of maximising the average fidelity, we here consider maximising the chance to achieve the near-unit fidelity given the noisy environment.
 We propose the use of the most-likely path (MLP) introduced in \cite{Chantasri2013,chantasri2015stochastic}.
-The MLP approach, originally proposed for continuously monitored quantum trajectories, utilizes a joint probability density function of noisy trajectories expressed in the form of a stochastic path integral, where its action can be extremized to solve for the least-action path between any two boundary states.
-We modify the original MLP approach by replacing the monitored quantum trajectories with the unravelled noisy trajectories and adding control functions in the action to be extremized.
-This extremized-action solution therefore gives the control function and the system's path that optimize the probability of noise to reach the target state~\cite{chantasri2015stochastic,LewCha17}.
+The MLP approach, originally proposed for continuously monitored quantum trajectories, utilizes a joint probability density function of noisy trajectories expressed in the form of a stochastic path integral, where its action can be extremised to solve for the least-action path between any two boundary states.
+We modify the original MLP approach by replacing the monitored quantum trajectories with the unravelled noisy trajectories and adding control functions in the action to be extremised.
+This extremised-action solution therefore gives the control function and the system's path that optimise the probability of noise to reach the target state~\cite{chantasri2015stochastic,LewCha17}.
 This MLP technique, even though derived independently from the stochastic path integral, could also be viewed as a Pontryagin-like optimal control, where the optimality condition is the probability density function of the unravelled noise~\cite{BosSig2021,LewWha2022}.
-Therefore, in order to benchmark our new approach against the conventional MP one, we then introduce a new measure, \emph{success rate}, to represent the probabilities of the controlled system's final states being in proximity to the target state.
+Therefore, in order to benchmark our approach against the conventional MP one, we then introduce a new measure, \textit{success rate}, to represent the probabilities of the controlled system's final states being in proximity to the target state.